mcinglis/c-style/readme.md

 #### Write to the most modern standard you can

+C11 is better than C99, which is (far) better than C89.
+C11 support is still coming along in GCC and Clang, but many features are there.
+If you need to support other compilers in the medium-term, write to C99.

 Always write to a *standard*, as in `-std=c11`.
 Don't write to a dialect, like `gnu11`.
 Try to make do without non-standard language extensions: you'll thank yourself later.